darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 reverse all
 : Ticking this checkbox will hide the other controls in the group, and adjust processing settings as if the _master_ slider were set to 100%, the _purity boost_ parameters to match the values of the corresponding _attenuation_ sliders, and the _reverse rotation_ parameters to mirror the values set with the _rotation_ sliders.
 The values of the hidden sliders will be retained, but not used for processing.
 Unchecking the checkbox will make them visible, and their settings effective, again.
-The checkbox is intended to simplify the user interface (users may wish to create presets with the checkbox ticked), and for quick 'what-if' checks.
+The checkbox is intended to simplify the user interface (users may wish to create presets with the checkbox ticked), and for quick "what-if" checks.

 set from above
 : Clicking the button will _copy_ the values of the sliders from the _before tone mapping_ section, and set the _master_ controls to 100%, producing the same visual effect as ticking _reverse all_.
 However, this only provides a starting point: the sliders will not be hidden, and may be adjusted to taste.

 master purity boost, master rotation reversal
 : These are multipliers that affect the individual red/green/blue controls below, allowing you to globally increase or decrease their effect.

+**Note** The module provides built-in presets, based on Blender, and on the _smooth_ preset of the _sigmoid_ module.
+When adjusting primaries starting from those presets, you will need to take the following into account:
+- In Blender, the rotation of primaries is not reversed, and purity is restored using values different from those used for attenuation.
+Therefore, the corresponding _blender-like_ and _scene-referred default_ presets of _AgX_ come with _master purity boost = 100%, master rotation reversal = 0%_.
+This means that although the per-channel rotation reversal sliders are set up for complete reversal, they have no effect; you can turn them on gradually by raising the _master rotation reversal_ control, and, once that is no longer set to 0%, adjust the individual channel sliders according to taste.
+- In the _sigmoid_ module's _smooth_ preset, rotations are always completely reversed, but purity is not boosted at all by default.
+Therefore, the corresponding _AgX_ presets, also called _smooth_, set _master purity boost = 0%, master rotation reversal = 100%_.
+The per-channel purity boost sliders are set to completely reverse the attenuation, but are effectively disabled by the master slider; the per-channel rotation reversal sliders mirror the settings of the reversal slider, and are fully enabled by the master control.
+- You are, of course, free to create your own presets with your favourite combination of master and per-channel controls (for example, having the master reversal controls at 100% and the per-channel controls set to your preferred values).

 red/green/blue purity boost
 : Restores color purity *after* the tone curve is applied.
 Higher values make the image look more colorful and chroma-laden, but can introduce artifacts if pushed too far.
 When combined with _attenuation_ (see above), the net effect is a selective desaturation of highlights (since the purity boost does not fully recover purity in highlights, due to them being are strongly desaturated by the tone mapping process).